recovery with adsorption

 The aroma-containing feed, e.g. the distillate from dealcoholisation, is fed into the column.
 The aroma is adsorbed from it onto the solid phase.
 The liquid leaves the column deodorised.

-- Retain your product‘s hard-won quality aroma profile during dealcoholisation.
+- Retention of your product‘s hard-won quality aroma profile despite dealcoholisation.

-- Achieve aroma intensity naturally while adhering to legal requirements.
+- Natural and authentic aroma intensity while adhering to legal requirements.

-- Explore a new dimension in product development and optimisation.
+- Exploration of a new dimension in product development and optimisation.